‘the thing itself’

 hanfod.NL began in 2020 with a meeting of minds.
 Mike reached out to Felicity when he noticed that she was leading a round-table discussion on phenomenology at NLC2020.
 When the co-chairs of NLC offered Mike a chance to host a sponsored node event, thoughts quickly turned to strengthening phenomenology within networked learning, in partnership with Felicity.
 The COVID-19 pandemic provided additional challenges to event planning but it could not prevent Mike and Felicity setting up hanfod.NL as a small ‘learned society’ charity.

-We, at hanfod.NL acknowledge that networked learning and phenomenology are contested terms and offer the following in an attempt to provide clarity for potential delegates.
+We, at hanfod.NL acknowledge that networked learning and phenomenology are contested terms and offer the following in an attempt to provide clarity for potential partners, members and delegates.

 ‘Networked learning’ aligns the event with the eponymous biennial conference and consortium.
 For over 20 years, the conference has been a source of provisional stability to a field of research and practice that takes a critical and emancipatory stance towards the place of information technology in education and learning.
 The conference call for papers provide a succinct idea of the field.
 At the 12th conference, in May 2020, scholars presented a reformulation of a longstanding definition of networked learning and published an open access paper in the July (Networked Learning Editorial Collective (NLEC), 2020), seeking to open a discussion of the definition and promote awareness of the field.
 The paper set out three intersecting phenomena (ibid. p.
 3):